AnaSL-WRK/IES_104063/lab2/lab2.1/README.md

 Deploying using the Tomcat Manager page has some disadvantages: it is not “connected” with the IDE and is specific to Tomcat.
 The productive alternative is to use the IDE integrated deployment support.

-In my case, VSCODE, you need to install <ins>Community Server Connectors</ins> extension by Red Hat.
+In my case, VSCode, you need to install <ins>Community Server Connectors</ins> extension by Red Hat.
 You would need to create a new server, by right clicking on the servers subsection now created and reference to the file you just downloaded, or use one automatically downloaded from the internet by the extension.

 > I usually do all my work in my University OneDrive, these labs included.
 In this case it would be impossible to deploy the server from my directory since the path to the Tomcat server in the JSON file would be